utkarsh2102/utkarsh2102.org/content/posts/foss-in-june-20.md

 This was my 16th month of contributing to [Debian](https://www.debian.org/).
 I became a [DM](https://wiki.debian.org/DebianMaintainer) in late March last year and a [DD](https://wiki.debian.org/DebianDeveloper) last Christmas! \o/

 This month was a little intense.
-I did a a lot of different kinds of things in Debian this month.
-Whilst most of my time went on doing security stuff, I also sponosred a bunch of packages.
+I did a lot of different kinds of things in Debian this month.
+Whilst most of my time went on doing security stuff, I also sponsored a bunch of packages.

 Here are the following things I did this month: